-NOTICE OF EMERGENCY RULEMAKING
+NOTICE OF SECOND EMERGENCY RULEMAKING

 The Alcoholic Beverage Control Board (Board), pursuant to the authority set forth in the Omnibus Alcoholic Beverage Amendment Act of 2004, effective September 30, 2004 (D.C.
 Law 15-187; D.C.
 Official Code § 25-211(c) (2012 Repl. & 2019 Supp.)) and D.C.
-Official Code § 25-502 (2012 Repl. & 2019 Supp.), and Mayor's Order 2001-96, dated June 28, 2001, as amended by Mayor's Order 2001-102, dated July 23, 2001, gives notice of its intent to amend Chapter 10 (Endorsements) of Title 23 (Alcoholic Beverages) of the District of Columbia Municipal Regulations (DCMR).
-The emergency rulemaking will allow on-premises retailer's licenses and manufacturer licenses, class A or B, holding an on-site sales and consumption permit, or a Convention Center food and alcohol business to register with the Board to sell, serve, and allow the consumption of alcoholic beverages on new or expanded outdoor public and private space not listed on its license.
+Official Code § 25-502 (2012 Repl. & 2019 Supp.), and Mayor's Order 2001-96, dated June 28, 2001, as amended by Mayor's Order 2001-102, dated July 23, 2001, gives notice of the amendment, on an emergency basis, of Chapter 10 (Endorsements) of Title 23 (Alcoholic Beverages) of the District of Columbia Municipal Regulations (DCMR).
+The emergency rulemaking will allow onpremises retailer's licenses and manufacturer licenses, class A or B, holding an on-site sales and consumption permit, or a Convention Center food and alcohol business to register with the Board to sell, serve, and allow the consumption of alcoholic beverages on new or expanded outdoor public and private space not listed on its license.

-On May 27, 2020, Mayor Bowser issued Mayor's Order 2020-067, which announced that the District has entered Phase 1 of Washington DC's reopening.
-Among other things, Mayor's Order 2020-067 partially lifts the restriction prohibiting on-site dining by allowing restaurants, taverns, nightclubs, mixed-use facilities and other licensed food establishments to offer table service to seated patrons on outdoor public or private space.
-The Board interprets the phrase mixed-use facilities to include hotels, multipurpose facilities, private clubs and other class CX and DX licensees, and licensed manufacturers that serve food and satisfy the requirements set forth below.
+On May 27, 2020, Mayor Bowser issued Mayor's Order 2020-067, implementing Phase 1 of Washington, D.C.'s reopening.
+Among other things, Mayor's Order 2020-067 partially lifted the restriction prohibiting on-site dining by allowing restaurants, taverns, nightclubs, mixed-use facilities and other licensed food establishments to offer table service to seated patrons on outdoor public or private space.
+In response to Mayor's Order 2020-067, the Board adopted the Addition of Outdoor Public and Private Space Notice of Emergency Rulemaking, on May 28, 2020, by a vote of six (6) to zero (0).
+The emergency rulemaking allows restaurants, taverns, nightclubs, multipurpose facilities, and manufacturer licenses, class A or B, with on-site sales and consumption permits to register with the Board to sell, serve, and allow the consumption of alcoholic beverages on new or expanded ground floor or street level outdoor public or private space in accordance with the Mayor's Order.